CTemplar/webclient/.github/ISSUE_TEMPLATE/bug_report.md

 ### Steps to reproduce

-Tell us how to reproduce this issue, step by step.
+1. Tell us how to reproduce this issue, step by step.

-You can include media content like images or videos.
+2. ...

 ### Expected behaviour